dacostapiece/callhome/README.md

 <b>CALLHOME WINDOWS</b><br>
 https://github.com/dacostapiece/callhome_windows

+<h2>FILES DESCRIPTION SSH SERVER</h2>

+<b>CHECK_INCIDENT_STATUS_SSH_SERVER.PY</b><br>
+This script will retrieve will check if there's any existing unresolved incidents for VPN (connection against Raspberry device over VPN) in Atlassian Status Panel, save the JSON API response to a file and return component id (which service the incident is associated with) and incident id, if there's any
+This script follows same logic for SSH service (connection against Raspberry device over SSH Reverse Tunnel).

+<b>CONFIG_SSH_SERVER.PY</b><br>
+This script has all required settings to be adjusted, except by sensitive information settings in .ENV file.

+<b>CREATE_INCIDENT_SSH_SERVER.PY</b><br>
+This script will create an incident in Atlassian Status Panel, if a failure condition is met.

 <b>OPENVPN.SH</b><br>
 Script run openvpn - passing creds already<br>
 We have set up a service ovpnscript.service that calls openvpn_script.sh which is basically sending out in terminal a command line to establish a SSLVPN connection with a remote VPN Server - here called by reference purpose hub.example.com